 As the nation’s health system expands its focus on and commitment to improving care for the growing population of older adults, the National Collaboratory to Address Elder Mistreatment (NCAEM) recognizes that improving elder mistreatment identification, intervention, and prevention requires supporting people with a broad range of interests and careers.
-We are pleased to support this talent pipeline with the annual NCAEM Mentorship Program.
-Please feel free to contact us (email@example.com) with questions, scroll down to meet the 2023–2024 NCAEM Mentorship Program Cohort, and meet our 2022–2023 cohort here.
+We are pleased to support this talent pipeline with the NCAEM Mentorship Program, and we will offer the program again next year.
+View our 2023–2024 NCAEM Mentorship Program cohort here, and learn more about the NCAEM Mentorship Program here.
+Please feel free to contact us (email@example.com) with questions, and scroll down to meet the 2022-2023 NCAEM Mentorship Program Cohort.

-We are excited to welcome the new cohort of the NCAEM Mentorship Program.
-This year’s cohort is composed of professionals from a diverse array of clinical, practitioner, and research backgrounds who are dedicated to addressing elder mistreatment through their work.
+We are excited to welcome the inaugural cohort of the NCAEM Mentorship Program.
+This year’s cohort is composed of professionals from a range of clinical, practitioner, and research backgrounds who are dedicated to addressing elder mistreatment through their work.

 We are grateful for the time and dedication of our group of mentors who are experts in their respective areas of practice and research.
 Please learn more about them below.

-Jason Burnett, PhD, is an associate professor with the McGovern Medical School at UTHealth, Houston, and the director of the Texas Elder Abuse and Mistreatment Institute.
-His work includes studying risk factors and designing and evaluating interventions and public health programs to facilitate community-based agencies with identification and long-term positive outcomes of elder mistreatment and self-neglect.
-Dr. Burnett serves on several national advisory boards and research committees for elder mistreatment.
+Jason Burnett, PhD, is an Associate Professor with the McGovern Medical School at UTHealth Houston and Director of the Texas Elder Abuse and Mistreatment Institute.
+Dr. Burnett’s work includes studying risk factors and designing and evaluating interventions and public health programs to facilitate community-based agencies with identification and long-term positive outcomes of elder mistreatment and self-neglect.
+He serves on several national advisory boards and research committees for elder mistreatment.

-Alyssa Elman, LMSW, is the supervising social worker for the Vulnerable Elder Protection Team (VEPT) at the New York-Presbyterian Hospital/Weill Cornell Medical Center.
-She was integral to the development of this program, which aims to better identify, treat, and care for victims of elder abuse in the emergency department (ED) or hospital, while also providing an opportunity to gather forensic evidence.
-Alyssa also assists with research pertaining to elder abuse and the role of health care in identification and intervention.
+Alyssa Elman, LMSW, is the Supervising Social Worker for the Vulnerable Elder Protection Team (VEPT) at the New York-Presbyterian Hospital/Weill Cornell Medical Center.
+Ms. Elman was integral to the development of this program, which aims to better identify, treat, and care for victims of elder abuse in emergency departments and hospitals, while also providing an opportunity to gather forensic evidence.
+She also assists with research pertaining to elder abuse and the role of health care in identification and intervention.
 She has contributed to 18 peer-reviewed articles on the topic.
-Alyssa received her BS from the University of Wisconsin-Madison and MSW from Rutgers University.
+She received her BS from the University of Wisconsin-Madison and MSW from Rutgers University.

-Kathy Greenlee is the senior director for Elder Justice Programs at ADvancing States, the national membership association of state agencies on aging, disability, and Medicaid home and community-based services.
-From 2009 to 2016, she served as the U.S. assistant secretary for aging, a position to which she was appointed by President Barack Obama.
-Prior to leaving for Washington, D.C., Kathy worked 18 years in the Kansas government.
-She was the Kansas secretary for aging for Governor Kathleen Sebelius and served as the state long-term care ombudsman.
-Kathy is the board chair for the National Council on Aging.
-She is a University of Kansas graduate with Bachelor of Science in Business Administration and Juris Doctor from the School of Law.
-Kathy lives in Lenexa, Kansas.
+Kathy Greenlee, JD, is the Senior Director for Elder Justice Programs at Advancing States, the national membership association of state agencies on aging, disability, and Medicaid home- and community-based services.
+From 2009 to 2016, Ms. Greenlee served as U.S. Assistant Secretary for Aging, a position to which she was appointed by President Barack Obama.
+Prior to leaving for Washington, she worked in the Kansas government for 18 years.
+She was the Kansas Secretary for Aging for Governor Kathleen Sebelius and served as the State Long-Term Care Ombudsman.
+Currently, she is the Board Chair for the National Council on Aging.
+She earned a BS in Business Administration from the University of Kansas and holds a JD from the University of Kansas School of Law.

 Mark Lachs, MD, is an American physician, scientist, and popular author specializing in the field of aging.
-He is the Irene and Roy Psaty Distinguished Professor of Medicine at Weill Medical College of Cornell University in New York City, and the director of Geriatric Medicine for the New York-Presbyterian Healthcare System.
-Dr. Lachs is also the immediate past president of the American Federation for Aging Research (AFAR).
+Dr. Lachs is the Irene and Roy Psaty Distinguished Professor of Medicine at Weill Medical College of Cornell University in New York City and the Director of Geriatric Medicine for the New York-Presbyterian Healthcare System.
+He is also the immediate past President of the American Federation for Aging Research.
 An internationally recognized authority on the field of elder abuse, he has authored over 100 articles on the subject and other areas of gerontology and conducted important research on the topic.
 He is also a founder of the New York City Elder Abuse Center and the not-for-profit charity www.elderabuse.org.

-Laura Mosqueda, MD, is a professor of Family Medicine and Geriatrics at the Keck School of Medicine (KSOM) of the University of Southern California.
+Laura Mosqueda, MD, is a Professor of Family Medicine and Geriatrics at the Keck School of Medicine (KSOM) of the University of Southern California.
 She is a widely respected authority on elder abuse and care of the elderly and underserved.
-Since joining KSOM, her roles have included chair of the Department of Family Medicine, associate dean of primary care, and dean.
-She is the principal investigator of a National Institute on Aging (NIA)-funded R01 study to understand the causes of the abuse of people with dementia and is the director of the National Center on Elder Abuse.
+Since joining KSOM, her roles have included Chair of the Department of Family Medicine, Associate Dean of Primary Care, and Dean of Primary Care.
+She is the Principal Investigator of a National Institute on Aging (NIA)-funded R01 study to understand the causes of the abuse of people with dementia and is the Director of the National Center on Elder Abuse.
 As a clinician, researcher, educator, and academic administrator, she has a unique perspective that is informed by her extensive experiences in the community, including her role as a volunteer long-term care ombudsman.

-Bonnie Olsen, PhD, is a clinical psychologist with extensive experience as a geropsychologist.
+Bonnie Olsen, PhD, is a Clinical Psychologist with extensive experience as a geropsychologist.
 She provides cognitive assessment and short-term mental health treatment in a collaborative geriatric primary care setting.
-As the vice-chair of Academic Affairs in the Department of Family Medicine at the Keck School of Medicine at the University of Southern California (USC), Dr. Olsen is involved in several research and program grants that focus on interprofessional geriatric education and elder abuse education and prevention.
+As the Vice-Chair of Academic Affairs in the Department of Family Medicine at the Keck School of Medicine at the University of Southern California, Dr. Olsen is involved in several research and program grants that focus on inter-professional geriatric education and elder abuse education and prevention.
 She is particularly interested in elder mistreatment as it occurs in the context of dementia caregiving and understanding decisional capacity.